ApolloAuto/apollo/README.md

 * [Technical Tutorials](docs/technical_tutorial/README.md): Everything you need to know about Apollo.
 Written as individual versions with links to every document related to that version.

-* [How To Guides](docs/howto/README.md): Brief technical solutions to common problems that developers face during the installation and use of the Apollo platform
+* [How-To Guides](docs/howto/README.md): Brief technical solutions to common problems that developers face during the installation and use of the Apollo platform

 * [Specs](docs/specs/README.md): A Deep dive into Apollo's Hardware and Software specifications (only recommended for expert level developers that have successfully installed and launched Apollo)